trinker/numform/README.md

 [![Coverage
 Status](https://coveralls.io/repos/trinker/numform/badge.svg?branch=master)](https://coveralls.io/r/trinker/numform?branch=master)

-**numform** contains tools to assist in the formatting of numbers for publication.
+**numform** contains tools to assist in the formatting of numbers and plots for publication.
 Tools include the removal of leading zeros, standardization of number of digits, addition of affixes, and a p-value formatter.
 These tools combine the functionality of several 'base' functions such as `paste()`, `format()`, and `sprintf()` into specific use case functions that are named in a way that is consistent with usage, making their names easy to remember and easy to deploy.

 Installation
 ============